duke-lungmap-team/odifmap/README.md

-# Onotology Driven Immunofluorescence Microscopy Analysis Pipeline (odifmap)
+# Ontology Driven Immunofluorescence Microscopy Analysis Pipeline (odifmap)
 A Python library for ontology-driven segmentation and classification of objects in immunofluorescence microscopy images.